decisionintelligence/TFB/docs/tutorials/steps_to_develop_your_own_method.md

       return {}
   ```

-- Implement **model_name** method which is string representation of function model name
+- Implement **model_name** method which returns a string representation of the model name

   ```python
   def model_name(self):